-The Bonds are to be issued under and are to be secured pursuant to the Bank's General Bond Resolution adopted December 1, 1978, as heretofore amended and supplemented (the "1978 Resolution") and its Series Resolution (the "2012 Series A Series Resolution") to be dated as of the sale date of the Bonds.
-The 1978 Resolution and the 2012 Series A Series Resolution are sometimes collectively referred to herein as the "Resolutions".
-The Bank has previously issued bonds pursuant to the 1978 Resolution in an aggregate amount, including refunding issues, of \$2,400,480,000 of which \$676,690,000 are currently outstanding, comprised of \$589,856,400 bonds of the Bank issued to make municipal loans and \$88,128,600 reserve bonds, less \$785,000 to account for the sizing of Bank bonds issued to effect various refundings.
-The \$589,856,400 municipal loans include \$541,776,143 outstanding debt of the Bank participants and \$48,080,257 that represents the difference between what the Bank pays in principal on its bonds versus what is paid back as interest on capital appreciation bonds issued by the participants to the Bank.
+The Bonds are to be issued under and are to be secured pursuant to the Bank's General Bond Resolution adopted December 1, 1978, as heretofore amended and supplemented (the "1978 Resolution") and its Series Resolution (the "2013 Series B Refunding Series Resolution") to be dated as of the sale date of the Bonds.
+The 1978 Resolution and the 2013 Series B Refunding Series Resolution are sometimes collectively referred to herein as the "Resolutions".
+The Bank has previously issued bonds pursuant to the 1978 Resolution in an aggregate amount, including issues, of \$2,545,295,000 of which \$678,930,000 are currently outstanding.
 Additional series of bonds may be issued by the Bank on a parity with such bonds and the Bonds provided that each additional series will be authorized and secured pursuant to a series resolution adopted in accordance with and under the provisions of the 1978 Resolution and the Act.
 The currently Outstanding bonds, the Bonds and any additional bonds issued under the 1978 Resolution (referred to collectively herein as the "1978 Resolution Bonds" or the "bonds"), constitute general obligations of the Bank, and the full faith and credit of the Bank are pledged to the payment of principal, premium, if any, and interest thereon.